A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

 Using a held-out test portion of the MMT dataset, we examined the highest and lowest reconstruction error samples (Tables \ref{tab:opt_satellite_data_highest}-\ref{tab:satellite_data_lowest}).
-Among the highest reconstruction error test samples (Table \ref{tab:opt_satellite_data_highest}), we found a mixture of satellites and rocket bodies, some appearing frequently in the pre-training data.
-For example, light curves from EGS (AJISAI) occur 1064 times in the MMT dataset, yet four light curves appear in the ten highest reconstruction error.
-Similarly, light curves from GLOBSTAR M092 and CZ-3 R/B (occurring 285 and 269 times respectively) also showed high reconstruction errors.
-This challenges the intuitive assumption that objects appearing more frequently would be easier for the model to reconstruct.
-One possible explanation is that these light curves represent atypical behaviour for those particular space objects.
-For the lowest reconstruction error samples (Table \ref{tab:satellite_data_lowest}), we again find a mixture of satellites and rocket bodies, with one example of debris.
-Unlike the highest reconstruction errors, these typically had fewer appearances in the pre-training data (ranging from 9-153).
+Among the highest reconstruction error test samples (Table \ref{tab:opt_satellite_data_highest}), we found a mixture of geodetic satellites, rocket bodies, debris, and Earth observation platforms.
+For example, light curves from EGS (AJISAI) appear 266 times in the MMT dataset, yet three light curves from this object appear among the ten highest reconstruction errors.
+Similarly, DELTA 1 DEB (180 appearances) and CZ-3B R/B (138 appearances) also showed high reconstruction errors despite relatively frequent representation in the pre-training data.
+When an object such as AJISAI appears frequently in the pre-training data, the model learns a stable distribution of typical light curve morphologies for that object.
+A curve that falls outside this learned distribution is therefore more likely to represent atypical behaviour for that specific object, even if the object itself is well represented.
+For less frequently observed objects, the model has less prior information and cannot make the same distinction.
+This motivates the use of large, diverse pre-training datasets to maximise the range of objects for which such distinctions can be made.
+For the lowest reconstruction error samples (Table~\ref{tab:satellite_data_lowest}), we again find a mixture of communications satellites, rocket bodies, Earth observation platforms, and military satellites, typically with fewer appearances in the pre-training data (ranging from 8-167).